 This act entitles eligible employees to take unpaid leave for medical reasons such as: the birth or adoption of a child, placement of a child for foster care, and for the care of a child, spouse, or parent who has a serious health condition.
-Please contact the Personnel Department for detailed benefit information and a copy of the Act.
+Please contact the Human Resources Department for detailed benefit information and a copy of the Act.

 New Year's Day, Martin Luther King Day, Presidents' Day, Patriot's Day, Memorial Day, Independence Day, Labor Day, Columbus Day, Veteran's Day, Thanksgiving Day, and Christmas Day.

 Whenever one of the foregoing holidays occurs on Saturday or Sunday, the employee shall be given an additional day off.
 If the additional day off cannot be given because of personnel shortage or other cause, the employer should be entitled to an additional day's pay.